 Should I let my cat hiss at the new kitten?

-A few small hisses should be expected and allowed, however, if the hissing becomes very prolonged and starts looking like it’s turning into aggressive behaviour, then it would be wise to give your cat a break and separate them from the kitten for a while.
+A few small hisses should be expected and allowed.
+However, if the hissing becomes very prolonged and starts looking like it’s turning into aggressive behavior, give your cat a break and separate them from the kitten for a while.

 Do mother cats hiss at kittens?